 In Memoriam - Professor Bill Howard and Professor Kenneth Topping

-This Fall we lost Professor Emeritus and former Department Head, Bill Howard.
+In Fall of 2020, we lost Professor Emeritus and former Department Head, Bill Howard.
 You can read the obituary below to learn about Bill’s wonderful life and legacy.
 Bill’s wife, Professor Zeljka Howard, has established a scholarship in his name.
 You can donate here: bit.ly/HowardScholarship

 In Memoriam - Professor William "Bill" Howard

 William (Bill) Howard, 88, Cal Poly Professor Emeritus passed away on August 29th, 2020 surrounded by family and friends at his home in San Luis Obispo.
 Bill was a witty, intellectually inquisitive, funny man who was never short on jokes and observations in his characteristically curmudgeonly outlook of the world.
 He was also a caring father, husband, grandfather and educator who genuinely relished the opportunity to broaden the horizons of university students throughout his entire career.
 Upon graduating from high school in his hometown of Pink Hill, North Carolina, Bill joined the Air Force and served his country stateside during the Korean War.
 After serving 4 years in the military Bill went on to graduate from the University of Denver with a bachelor’s degree in history and philosophy and a master’s degree in Geography, prior to receiving his PhD from the University of Edinburgh, Scotland in Geography and Urban Planning.